Advertiser disclosure

 As you shop for a lender, remember that every dollar counts.
 You’re committing to a monthly mortgage payment based on the rate you choose at the very start.
 Even small savings on your interest rate will add up over the years you’re in your house.

-Fiona is another great place to get started since they allow you to shop and compare multiple rates and quotes with minimal information, all in one place.
-You’ll input the amount of the loan, your down payment, state, mortgage product type, and your credit score to get mortgage quotes from multiple lenders at once.
+Take your time and shop and compare multiple rates and quotes.
+The amount of the loan, your down payment, state, mortgage product type, and your credit score will provide you with mortgage quotes from multiple lenders for comparison.

 FAQs